truonglpn-provision/AR-1item/README.md

 ### Prerequisites

-Before you start, make sure you have the following installed:
+Before you start, make sure you have the following installed :

 - **Node.js and npm**: Make sure you have Node.js installed, which also includes npm (Node Package Manager).
 - **Visual Studio Code**: A lightweight code editor.